RiProG-id/AllGame-Priority/README.md

 ### Changelog from Version 3.5 to 4.0

-- Added new toast app to minimize issues.- Expanded AGP menu with more options.
+- Added new toast app to minimize issues.
+- Expanded AGP menu with more options.
 - Refactored code to make it easier to understand eliminating redundant parts.
 - Implemented `shfmt`
 - Fixed various bugs, including logic errors.